401.0 — EDUCATIONAL RECORDS

 Directory information other than the student’s address may be published by the school district in conjunction with news about academic awards, performances, honor rolls, athletic events and other school-related activities.
 All directory information also may be released to individuals or organizations in response to public records requests.

 Parents, guardians and adult students may block public access to directory information pertaining to their children or themselves by withholding permission when they enroll in the district or by notifying their school in writing at any later time.
 The district is required to notify parents, guardians and adult students annually of their right to withhold permission to release directory information.
+Marking No to Directory Information excludes student picture and name from the yearbook or any publication.

 401.2 — Military Access to Records